NateChoe1/npm/README.md

 npm del
     -m [password]        Set the master password
-    -p [name:value]      Only delete passwords with this public property -s [name:value]      Only delete passwords with this private property -f [file]            Set the file for NPM to delete passwords from
+    -p [name:value]      Only delete passwords with this public property -f [file]            Set the file for NPM to delete passwords from
 ```